 Switch to Mocktails

 You might not have to give up your favorite flavors of the drink you love entirely.
 You can make the switch to mocktails instead.
 These non-alcoholic versions of your favorite drinks can give you a little taste of what you're giving up for the month.
 If you're hosting an event, make your own mocktails.
 Or, if you're a guest, ask the hostess for booze-free alternatives.
-There are mocktail recipe books to explore for ideas, such as Good Drinks and Zero Proof.
-You can even check out different types of alcohol-free wine, spirits, and more through brands like Ritual, Free Spirits, and SeedLip.
+There are mocktail recipe books to explore for ideas.
+You can even check out different types of alcohol-free wine, spirits, and more through brands like Free Spirits.

 Set Goals and Keep Track of Them